NSW Supreme Court restrains contractor from seeking adjudication of purported payment claim under the NSW SOP Act

 As the construction industry comes to grips with the legislative safeguards put in place to prevent the spread of COVID-19, logistical challenges mean that it is no longer straightforward for construction industry participants to arrange the execution of documents.
 Wet ink signatures and witnessing requirements are impracticable in the current environment.

 NSW was the first Australian jurisdiction to pass new laws and regulations to facilitate the witnessing of signatures via audio-visual link during the COVID-19 pandemic.
 Other States have since followed in NSW's lead to varying extents.
-However regulatory responses to the COVID-19 pandemic are dynamic, and we recommend you refer to our COVID-19 Response regularly for updates.
+However regulatory responses to the COVID-19 pandemic are dynamic.